unahouExosite/docs/portals/README.md

              ...],
     "info": <data source info>,
     "rid": <data source id>,
-    "Unit": <data source unit>
+    "unit": <data source unit>
 }
 ```

+- `<unix timestamp 1>` is a [Unix timestamp](http://en.wikipedia.org/wiki/Unix_time), measured in number of seconds since the epoch.
+- `<value N>` may be a string, int, or float depending on the data source type.
 - `"info"` is an object documented in the [remote procedure call documentation](https://github.com/exosite/docs/tree/master/rpc#info).
 But only basic, description, shares, storage, subscribers and tags are exposed.
-- `<data-source-id>` is the RID of a datasource.
+- `<data-source-id>` is the RID of a data source.
-- `<unix timestamp 1>` is a [Unix timestamp](http://en.wikipedia.org/wiki/Unix_time), measured in number of seconds since the epoch.
-- `<value N>` may be a string, int, or float depending on the datasource type.
 - `<data source unit>` is the unit of a data source.